AlexanderRhodenUom/Printable-Kinematic-Structures-for-Teaching/README.md

 # Printable-Kinematic-Structures-for-Teaching
 This is a repository for the development of 3D-printed teaching aids for robotics.
-We hope that this provides a physical analogue for intuitive understanding of transformations acting within 3D space.
+We hope to provide a physical analogue for an intuitive understanding of transformations acting within 3D space.
 Currently, the focus of these aids is to support the understanding of concepts related to:
   - Frame Transformation (Rotation around an axis in 3D space, Translation across an axis in 3D Space).
   - Forward kinematics.